blankaspect/jsonTree/README.md

 The Java version of the source code is 1.8 \(Java SE 8\).

 All the source files in this repo have a tab width of 4.
-You can set this when viewing individual files on GitHub by appending `?ts=4` to the file's URL.
-It's almost effortless.

 You may use any of the source code under the terms of the MIT license.